 What do I need to know about using and citing screenshots? by Simon Fraser University

 When taking screenshots or using other content, it is important to follow the policies and guidelines for the website, software or company of which you are taking a screenshot.
 The policies differ a lot and must be read carefully.
-As an example, Google, Microsoft and Electronic Arts have policies around the use of screenshots and content.
-There might also be a need to gain permission to use a screenshot in some cases based on policies and guidelines.
+Most major companies have policies regarding regarding the use of screenshots and content from their applications or web.
+Examples are Google, Microsoft and Electronic Arts.
+Depending on use, there might also be a need to gain permission to use a screenshot in some cases based on policies and guidelines.

 Citing and using screenshots from the Internet in your work